anapcruz/RHO_Challenge/README.md

 ### The application
 This application consists of a webServer developed with [springBoot] and it uses two databases:
-- PostgreSQL - database used to store all information related to notification
+- PostgreSQL - used to store all information related to the notification
-- H2 - database used only for tests
+- H2 - used only for tests

 ### Prerequisites
 * [Maven]